Imadiyiz/RedScrabb/README.md

 Place words This is a single player game.
 Each round you form valid words from your given letters, pressing enter to submit your word.
 You may use the same letter multiple times.

-Scoring Each word is checked for validity.
+Scoring each word is checked for validity.
 Scores are assigned based on letter values (as in Scrabble).
 Scores are saved to a local SQLite database (Highscore.db).

 Power-ups There are two power-ups in this game